kstephens0331/amw-cooling-staging/public/blog/hvac-maintenance-dryer-vent-special.md

 Cold fronts arrive fast in North Houston, and dryer vent fires can strike unexpectedly.
 Protect your comfort, safety, and wallet this season with our fall special.

-👉 **Schedule your maintenance plan today and claim your FREE dryer vent inspection and cleaning.**
+ **Schedule your maintenance plan today and claim your FREE dryer vent inspection and cleaning.**
 Call **(936) 331-1339** or schedule online at **[your website link]**.

 ---

-*Word Count: ~2,200*